knpuniversity/php-beginner-series/knpu/episode2/request-new-page.rst

 Getting the Code, Starting the Web Server
 -----------------------------------------

-We're going to keep coding on the project from episode 1.
+We're going to keep coding on the project from `episode 1`_.
 If you don't have that code, just download it from the screencast page and unzip it.
 Once you've done that, we just need to start the PHP web server.